 - Cable shorter than other options.

 Perhaps you want something modern, with all the high-grade technology, something that will fit into your smart home easily and make your life easier.
 If so, then you might want to look into Juicebox.

 This Juicebox EV charger is wifi enabled, with 40amps.
-A level 2 EVSE, with a 25ft cable, UL, and is energy star certified.
+A level 2 EVSE, with a 25ft cable, UL, and is Energy Star certified.
 It is capable of indoor or outdoor use and uses a 14-50 Nema plug.

 You can pair this charger with your Amazon Alexa so that you can use voice control on it.
-By doing so you can remotely start and stop the charging and monitor energy consumption through Alexa and get notifications when the charging is finished.
+By doing so you can remotely start and stop the charging and also monitor energy consumption through Alexa and get notifications when the charging is finished.